Stability of fibrations over one-dimensional bases: Introduction

 \subsection{Acknowledgements}

 We would like to thank Brendan Hassett who suggested this collaboration.
-We would like to thank Ivan Cheltsov for fruitful conversations, and Takuzo Okada for suggesting counterexamples to our earlier overoptimistic conjectures in Section \ref{QandC}.
+We would like to thank Ivan Cheltsov and Takuzo Okada for fruitful conversations.
 We benefitted from various research visits, which were made possible with support from a Heilbronn Institute's Focused Research Grant and the Loughborough University Institute of Advanced Studies.
 Present work took place while the third author was a Postdoc employed in the ERC Advanced grant n.
 340258, `TADMICAMT' and later in Korea Institute for Advanced Study supported by KIAS Individual Grant n.
 MG069801.
 The second author was partially supported by the NSA Young Investigator grant H98230-16-1-0061 and the Simons Collaboration Grant for Mathematicians 582030.
+The first author is partially supported by EPSRC grant EP/T015896/1.
+The authors would like to thank the referees whose questions and suggestions led to a far more general theory in the final version.